Save up to $1,322 on our trips! Limited spots. Book Now.

-These Are the Coolest Streets in Cairo
+The Coolest Streets and Neighbourhoods in Cairo

 Many streets in Cairo, the old city with the magnificent history, have witnessed the grand civilizations that once called this city home.
-Here are some of the most important and interesting streets in the city.
+Here are some of the most important and interesting streets and districts in the city.

 Muizz Street